Continuing Education at VTS

 At Virginia Seminary, theological education for both clergy and laity is considered a lifelong project.
 VTS was one of the first Episcopal seminaries to offer continuing education for clergy, and more than one hundred people participate in continuing education events at VTS each year.
 Lifelong Learning @ VTS hosts wide-ranging, innovative continuing education programs in service to the church and world.

 We are a vibrant community with a deep desire to explore scripture, theology, liturgy and spirituality in the Christian tradition.
-Our students are ecumenical and bring diverse understandings of our faith.
+Our students are ecumenical, ordained and lay, and bring diverse understandings of our faith.
 They join us to inform their faith and ministries into their congregations and communities as well as for personal enrichment.
 We look forward to welcoming new faces and greeting returning students.
 Instructors

 Our instructors are drawn from Virginia Theological Seminary's faculty and adjuncts.
 Each brings a deep knowledge and expertise in their area of study with many published authors and presentors at conferences and workshops.